vorce/cedrik/README.md

 # Cedrik

-A for-fun project of writing a small search engine suitable for Small Data™ .
+A for-fun project of writing a small, naive search engine suitable for Small Data™ .

 ## (planned) features